 Let us see how the session and context data is stored in Unified Service Desk when you search for customer information.

-Start the Unified Service Desk client application, and sign in to Dynamics 365 for Customer Engagement apps.
+Start the Unified Service Desk client application, and sign in to the Common Data Service platform.

 Click Search in the toolbar, and then click an account name to search for it.